chuangm-cc/deep-learning-patterns-for-vision/semantic-segmentation/README.md

 - Alternative loss functions explored to address **class imbalance**, inspired by detection tasks
 - Performance monitored using **mIoU**, which better reflects segmentation quality than pixel accuracy

-## Results

-- Stable convergence of DeepLabV3+ during training
-- Best mIoU achieved around **~0.60** on the validation set
-- Improved boundary quality and class consistency when using DeepLabV3+
-- Side-by-side visualization of RGB images, ground truth masks, and model predictions

 ## Segment Anything Model (SAM) Comparison

 In addition to supervised semantic segmentation, the project evaluates the **Segment Anything Model (SAM)** on the same images: